8 Examples of Strategic Sales Plans

 Your compensation plan (including a specific commission structure) is one way to motivate your sales reps.

-Strategic Sales Plans Examples: compensation plan
+Strategic Sales Plans Examples: compensation plan template

 While it may seem controversial or sensitive, the compensation plan is an important component of a strategic sale plan.

-Marketing Plan
+12. Marketing Plan Template

 Your salespeople should be extremely familiar with the marketing strategies your company is using to attract new leads.
 Here’s a great example of a template you can use in your sales plan that outlines the different campaigns at work.

-Strategic Sales Plans Examples: marketing plan
+Strategic Sales Plans Examples: Marketing Plan Template

 This kind of resource will help your reps know who to contact, when, and with what kind of content throughout the sales cycle.